Infixo/CS2-RealEco/README.md

  - Tweaks workplaces number and distribution for better alignment with available workforce.
  - Tweaks residential zones upkeep for better rent progression and leveling.
  - (v0.4) New commercial companies that sell immaterial resources.
+ - (v0.5) Rebalanced commercial demand with a dedicated UI window.
+ - (v0.5) Adjustments for lodging and leisure companies should result in more of them spawning in the city.

 ### Comparison to the vanilla city
  - It is possible to turn on the mod on an existing city.
 The effects will be seen after few in-game hours, but it will take a few in-game days for all processes to fully adjust.